larscom/angular-chrome-extension/README.md

 This folder contains the angular source code.

 ## Chrome folder
-This folder contains the contentpage script for the google chrome extension
+This folder contains the contentPage/backgroundPage script for the google chrome extension